DineWithMe/Development-Tools/Front End/How to Creative Tim + Next.md

 Install babel-plugin-css-in-js so that the JSS class has unique name on both server and client side.

-You dont need to enable the setting in babelrc or package.json, it will works.
+You dont need to enable the setting in babelrc or package.json, it works as well.